 10 of 10

-Be aware that an attendant/travel companion may travel at a highly discounted rates in some cases.
+An attendant/travel companion may travel at discounted rates in some cases.
 Any possible situation where this may apply will need to go through your health care provider(s) and the airline's medical desk.
+Check with your airline to see if there are discounts for the person who accompanies you and what documentation they require.